tweag/python-monorepo-example/content/blog/2018-02-28-bazel-haskell.md

 Bazel is very serious about recompilation avoidance.
-Because it knows the entirety of the dependency graph, it can detect precisely which parts of the build graph are invariant under a rebuild of some of the depndencies.
+Because it knows the entirety of the dependency graph, it can detect precisely which parts of the build graph are invariant under a rebuild of some of the dependencies.
 For example, it will relink your Haskell app but won't rebuild any Haskell code if only a C file changed without altering any C header files, even if this was a C file of a package deep in the dependency graph.